KlickyMao/emqx-enterprise-docs-en/cluster.rst

 Node
 ----------

-An erlang runtime system called ‘node’ is identified by a unique name like email addreass.
+An erlang runtime system called ‘node’ is identified by a unique name like email address.
 Erlang nodes communicate with each other by the name.

 Suppose we start four Erlang nodes on localhost: